Bobby Broom: Career

 Broom was born in Harlem (1961) and raised on New York City's Upper West Side (1970s).
 Broom began studying the guitar at age 12, taking lessons first in folk music.
 A year later, he began studies with jazz guitarist Jimmy Carter in Harlem, where he took weekly lessons for the next two years.
 He attended the High School of Music and Art (Laguardia High School of Performing Arts), where he played in the jazz ensemble and received an award for Outstanding Jazz Improvisation during his senior year.
 Broom began his career while still in high school, performing at New York clubs with Charlie Parker pianists, Al Haig, and Walter Bishop, Jr. In 1977 he played at Carnegie Hall in a concert with Sonny Rollins and Donald Byrd.

-He went to the Berklee School of Music from 1978–79, then returned to New York to pursue his career while attending Long Island University.
-He began working in New York as guitarist for Art Blakey and The Jazz Messengers, Dave Grusin, Hugh Masekela, and Tom Browne and signed a contract with GRP.
-In the 1980s, he moved to Chicago.
+He attended the Berklee College of Music from 1978–79, then returned to New York to pursue his career while attending Long Island University.
+He began working in New York as guitarist for Art Blakey and The Jazz Messengers, Dave Grusin, Hugh Masekela, and Tom Browne and signed a contract with GRP Records.
+In the 1985, he moved to Chicago.
 He formed The Bobby Broom Trio in 1990, the Deep Blue Organ Trio with Chris Foreman and Greg Rockingham in 1999, and The Bobby Broom Organi-Sation in 2014.

 Broom's childhood heroes include Wes Montgomery, George Benson, and Pat Martino.
 He has worked with Art Blakey, Max Roach, Stanley Turrentine, Kenny Garrett, Miles Davis, Dr. Lonnie Smith, Charles Earland, Dr. John, Kenny Burrell, Ron Blake, Eric Alexander, Ron Carter, and Ramsey Lewis.